kagandikmen/clairvoyant/README.md

 *(not capitalized — it knows better than that)*

-**clairvoyant** is a RISC-V SoC extended with a custom bilinear image upscaling accelerator.
+**clairvoyant** is a RISC-V SoC with a custom bilinear image upscaling accelerator.
 It is based on [The Potato Processor](https://github.com/skordal/potato).

 This repository includes: